stevenchanin/dyslexia/docs/FEATURE_DESIGN.md

 A comprehensive, computer-based reading intervention program that provides engaging, evidence-based exercises to help individuals with dyslexia develop reading skills while tracking measurable progress.

+## Kindergarten & Grade 1 Experience Guidelines

+Because early readers rely more on visuals than text, every surface of the app should follow these rules:
+- **Audio-first instructions**: tap-to-play voice guidance on every screen, paired with short looping animations that model the action instead of paragraphs of text.
+- **Iconic navigation**: bottom nav uses recognizable symbols (home, play, stars, backpack) plus color-coded backgrounds so non-readers can self-orient.
+- **Large, touch-friendly targets**: minimum 56px tap zones, generous spacing, and drag handles sized for small thumbs.
+- **Character-led motivation**: a friendly guide character introduces exercises, celebrates success, and keeps language consistent for kids and caregivers.
+- **Minimal on-screen text**: when words must appear, use single words or short phrases with pictograms; detailed copy lives behind a parent lock.
+- **Multisensory cues**: pair sound, vibration (if available), particle effects, and stickers so correct answers feel tangible; errors trigger gentle animations rather than red text.

 ## Core Exercise Modules

 ### Instructional Scope and Sequence (Required)